vancetran/meme-gen/README.md

 Meme Gen
 ============

-A tool for easy meme generation to share on those social things, written in JavaScript.
+A tool that helps make meme images easily for sharing on social media, written in JavaScript.
 Inspired by [Vox Media's Meme tool](https://github.com/voxmedia/meme) and [Pixelcite](https://github.com/onyxfish/pixelcite).

 ## Installation for Development